 - Styrofoam ball (4 inches)

 - Piece of white (22 by 22 inch)

 - Poster board

-- Try to insert the bamboo skewer through the Styrofoam ball center carefully
+- Try to insert the bamboo skewer through the Styrofoam ball centre carefully

-- Use the paintbrush to color the large ball in yellow as it is the model of sun.
+- Use the paintbrush to colour the large ball in yellow as it is the model of the sun.

 - You could use the marker for drawing a line around the ball that would be halfway between the topside and bottom side.
 This line is marked to show earth’s equator.

 - You can draw a second line across the ball by beginning from 1 cm to the skewer’s left which would be the top of the ball and finishing at 1 cm of skewer’s right at its bottom.
 This line would be the representation of the boundary between day and night on Earth.

 - Try using the brush to paint the boundary line showing day/night on the left side with black colour.
 This is the model for the earth.

 - Try using the measuring stick and the pencil to draw diagonal lines on the poster board from nearby corners (two) to the centre of the opposite side.
 Try cutting along the lines while trying to keep the large triangle centre.